 Here are the best controls and settings in VALORANT.

 Low mouse sensitivities are generally considered the best in tactical shooters, like Counter-Strike and VALORANT.
-But a low sens isn’t essential.
-Some of the best players in the world, like Na’Vi’s s1mple, use a high sensitivity.
+But a low sens certainly isn't essential.

 If you have a large mouse pad and plenty of space on your desk, choosing a low to medium sens is your best bet.
-You might have to move your wrist around a fair amount, but it should give you some added accuracy.
-If you have limited desk space, though, and you’re stuck with a tiny mouse pad, crank your sensitivity up.
+You might have to move your wrist around a fair amount, but it should help you improve your accuracy.
+If you have limited desk space and you're stuck with a tiny mouse pad, though, crank your sensitivity up.

 Here's an example of a reasonably-low sensitivity.